BTCTrader/broker-api-docs/README.md

 **Params:**

-* offset: Skip that many transactions before beginning to return results.
+* offset: Skip that many transactions before beginning to return results, default value 0.
-* limit: Limit result to that many transactions.
+* limit: Limit result to that many transactions, default value 25.
 * sort: Results are sorted by date and time.
-Provide "asc" for ascending results, "desc" for descending results.
+Provide "asc" for ascending results, "desc" for descending results, default value desc.

-***Important*** All three parameters are required.

 **Result:**
 ``` json